mhoudan/tuxunhelper/README.md

 # tuxunhelper
-a tool designed for tuxun.fun(similar to geoguessr) by providing location data.
+A tool designed for tuxun.fun(similar to geoguessr) by providing location data.
+The tool is written in python.
+Library required before launch requests parse playwright
+Also, a vpn is required, and you should turn on the speed optimization mode instead of security mode in your VPN settings,
+Disclaimer: This project is for educational and research purposes only.